Mary Campbell (colonial settler): Return

 Campbell's return to her family in Pennsylvania in 1764 was a result of British military pressure on the Native Americans of southern Ohio by troops under Colonel Henry Bouquet.
 Over two days, August 5 and August 6, Bouquet's forces prevailed against Native American irregulars in the Battle of Bushy Run, a key battle that turned the tide of Pontiac's Rebellion.
 While armed conflict became rare after the battle, no formal peace had been made.
 Starting from Fort Niagara on August 6, 1764, Colonel John Bradstreet and 1,200 of his soldiers moved through northern Ohio on their way to Fort Detroit.
 Bradstreet concluded a peace treaty with a number of tribes on August 12, which would have prohibited an expedition by Bouquet to the south.
 General Thomas Gage rejected Bradstreet's treaty on the grounds that the Colonel had exceeded his authority in making it.

-On October 1, 1764, Bouquet held meetings with Shawnee and Delaware leaders at Fort Pitt.
+On October 1, 1764, Bouquet held meetings with Shawnee and Lenape leaders at Fort Pitt.
 The Indians tried to convince Bouquet that their numbers were great, and that he should not move into their territory because his army could not survive.
 Apparently the Indians were bluffing, because within a day or two, they had agreed to give up their white captives to Bouquet and his forces.
 On October 3, Bouquet and 1,500 soldiers departed Fort Pitt, arriving at a place called Tuscarawas on October 13.
-The next day, Bouquet met with leaders of Native American groups including those of the Delaware.
+The next day, Bouquet met with leaders of Native American groups including those of the Lenape.
 The meetings lasted until October 20, when Bouquet issued an ultimatum and demanded the return of captives.
 Captives were turned over to Bouquet's forces at different times during and after these proceedings, Mary Campbell was among those who returned.

 Campbell's name is included in a list of 60 former captives who were transferred by Captain Lewis Durry to Captain Charles Lewis for transportation to Fort Pitt.
 The list was made out on November 15, 1764, at a "Camp at Muskingum", presumably in present-day southeastern Ohio.
 Campbell would have been 16 or 17 years of age at this time, having spent about six-and-a-half years with the Lenape.
 The captives arrived at Fort Pitt on November 28, 1764.

 Family tradition among some of Campbell's descendants indicates that she was, at least initially, unhappy at being separated from the Lenape.
 Although it is estimated that approximately half of the captives turned over to Bouquet attempted to return to their Native captors, a development which reportedly puzzled both the army and the communities to which the captives were being returned, it is not known whether Campbell was one of them.

 In October 1764, the Pennsylvania Gazette carried an advertisement placed by Mary Campbell's family, which read in part: